Singapore Next 50 Indices - Explore opportunities beyond blue chips

 Can you buy the iEdge Singapore Next 50 indices?

-At this point, getting exposure to the iEdge Singapore Next 50 index is not as straightforward as many investors might hope.
+At this point, getting exposure to the iEdge Singapore Next 50 indices is not entirely straightforward, as investors cannot invest directly in the indices themselves.

 What would Beansprout do?